cycle/orm/README.md

 In progress:
 ---------
-- schema provider and generator
+- schema locator and generator, diff based migrations
 - documentation